ullibniss/INNO-DevOps-and-Security/D&S_4th_lab_Fedorov_Alexey.md

 ## 8.3 Using kubectl , get and describe your Namespaces.

-Let's describe both namespaces `youtrack-one` and `youtrack-two`.
+Let's describe both namespaces `youtrack-one` and `youtrack-two`..

 ![image](https://github.com/user-attachments/assets/8e5c0ac1-401e-4bb9-ae3a-9d1979e49a99)

 ## 8.4 Deploy two different applications in two different Namespaces with kubectl.
 By the way, it's acceptable even just to deploy the same objects (same previous app) in the different Namespaces but with different resources names.

-I will deploy `youtrack` to one namespace and `nginx` to another namespace.
-I have to modify `youtrack-deployment` and create `nginx-deployment`.
+I will deploy `YouTrack` to one namespace and `Nginx` to another namespace.
+I need to modify the `youtrack-deployment` and create the `nginx-deployment`.

 Youtrack deployment: